Photon Management in Two-Dimensional Disordered Media

-\subsection{Methods}
+\section{Methods}

-The random structures, on one hand, were generated by Random Sequential Addition~\cite{Torquato2001} of hard circular cylinders at a filling fraction of $30\%$ on a square area with periodic boundary conditions.
-The amorphous structures, on the other hand, were generated by the Lubachevsky-Stillinger algorithm on the same area~\cite{Skoge2006}.
+\textbf{Structural and material parameters.} The random patterns, on one hand, were generated by Random Sequential Addition of hard circular cylinders at a filling fraction of $30\%$ on a square area with periodic boundary conditions.
+The amorphous patterns, on the other hand, were generated by the Lubachevsky-Stillinger algorithm on the same area~\cite{Skoge2006}.
 This algorithm was used to impose short-range disorder correlations in the position of the cylinders.
 To avoid the formation of large ordered clusters, as in polycrystalline structures, a polydispersity of $1.1$ in the size of the cylinders was used.
 The growth of the cylinders was stopped at a filling fraction of $69\%$ and their diameter was set to a constant diameter such that the final filling fraction would be $30\%$.